mateolarreaferro/EP-353-MateoLarrea/PS7/README.md

 	 ./ProblemSet7.3

 ### Acknowledgement:
-I used the information provided in class by my teacher, Akito van Troyer.
+I used the information provided in class by my teacher, Akito van Troyer, a tip by Pedro Sodre, and a couple of guides on strings provided by Gabriel Ball.